HarmonizedMRI/B0shimming/README.md

 * **Vendor neutrality**:
-The entire workflow, from data acquisition to field map estimation, uses open-source and vendor-neutral tools that are designed to ensure consistent and reproducible B0 shimming across sites and MRI scanner vendors (at the moment, Siemens and GE scanners are supported).
+The entire workflow, from data acquisition to field map estimation, uses open-source and vendor-neutral tools that are designed to ensure consistent and reproducible B0 shimming across sites and MRI scanner vendors.
-Specifically, data acquisition is based on [Pulseq](https://pulseq.github.io/), and data processing is done using MATLAB and Julia code provided in this repository.
+Specifically, data acquisition is based on [Pulseq](https://pulseq.github.io/), and data processing is done using code provided in this repository.

 * **Robust field map estimation:**
 We estimate field maps in a robust way using the `b0map()` function from